MinchinWeb/strathcona-power-website/content/pages/partners/konect.md

 fees.

 <small markdown=1>
-  Konnect and Strathcona Power sell with Sponsor Energy as your licensed retailer of electricity (License #343969) and natural gas (License #343970) in the Province of Alberta.
+  Konect and Strathcona Power sell with Sponsor Energy as your licensed retailer of electricity (License #343969) and natural gas (License #343970) in the Province of Alberta.
 </small>